Chapter Leadership

 At Large Board Member – Chris Timmerman

-President – Andrew Kovalcin
+President Emeritus – Andrew Kovalcin

-His diverse set of skills and experience come from his blend of work in Congress, agencies and trade associations and with state legislatures.
-Kovalcin has managed global coalitions, built national & international strategic alliance networks, acted as a national spokesperson and designed and implemented multifaceted issue advocacy campaigns.
+Andrew Kovalcin is a seasoned public affairs professional with over two decades of experience managing political, regulatory, and legislative issues for his clients, which include Fortune 500 companies.
+His diverse set of skills and experience come from his blend of work in Congress, agencies, and trade associations and with state legislatures.
+Kovalcin has managed global coalitions, built national & international strategic alliance networks, acted as a national spokesperson, and designed and implemented multifaceted issue advocacy campaigns.
 He has extensive experience engaging, organizing, and activating advocacy organizations, think tanks, academics, policy experts, and grassroots leaders.
+As a passionate hunter, Andrew appreciates diverse hunting experiences while remaining dedicated to protecting the right to hunt and promoting wildlife conservation worldwide.
+Kovalcin’s motto is – whether you grow, hunt, or gather when you source it yourself, it’s the ultimate organic.

 Vice President of Fundraising – Phil Hoon